This is an overview of the Divorce Laws in Alabama.

 Child Custody in Alabama

-Just as it is all other states, custody and visitation issues in Alabama are driven by what is in the best interests of children in a divorce.
+Just as in all other states, custody and visitation issues in Alabama are driven by what is in the best interests of children in a divorce.

 Each custody case is different and as such, each of the following factors may be weighted differently depending on the particular facts of a case: